strapi/documentation/docusaurus/docs/dev-docs/configurations/sso-providers/discord.md

 :::prerequisites

 - [Properly configure Strapi for SSO](#required-configuration-before-setting-up-sso)
-- Create your REPLACEME OAuth2 app by following the steps in the [TODO](https://TODO).
+- Create your Discord OAuth2 app by following the steps in the [Discord Developer Console](https://discord.com/developers/docs/topics/oauth2).
 - Gather the required information to set as environment variables in your Strapi project:
+  - DISCORD_CLIENT_ID
-  - // TODO
+  - DISCORD_SECRET

 :::